-MASSACHUSETTS SCHOOL OF LAW HOSTING ELEVENTH ANNUAL ANIMAL RIGHTS DAY
+MASSACHUSETTS SCHOOL OF LAW HOSTING 12th ANNUAL ANIMAL RIGHTS DAY

 Discussion of Timely Legal Issues, Animal Demonstrations Highlight Event

 Dean Michael L. Coyne will open the event with welcoming remarks.
-Legal issues will be addressed by MSLAW Professor Thomas Martin, along with presentations by BlueDog and Steve Roberts of K-9 Top Performance.
+Legal issues will be addressed by MSLAW Professor Thomas Martin, along with presentations by BlueDog and K-9 Top Performance.
 A police dog demonstration will be presented by the Massachusetts State Police.
-Kids’ activities will also be available, including Story Time, face painting, and animal crafts.
+Kids’ activities will also be available, including crafts, face painting, and The Bunny Hop.

 The event will take place at MSLAW, located at 500 Federal Street, Andover, MA.
 For more information call MSLAW at (978) 681-0800.

 Massachusetts School of Law's mission is to provide an academically rigorous affordable legal education emphasizing ethics, advocacy, leadership, and professional skills.
 MSLAW provides an accessible and affordable legal education to tomorrow’s leaders in law, business, and technology who seek to contribute to their communities as advocates, lawyers, and leaders.
 Lawyers have substantial influence in our society and MSLAW prepares its graduates to use that power to help their clients and obtain the societal advancement that a law degree has traditionally provided.

 To accomplish its mission, Massachusetts School of Law brings together a diverse group of scholars, judges, expert practitioners and other professionals to provide individuals from all backgrounds a rigorous, professionally advantageous, affordable legal education so that they can improve their lives and better serve their communities.